T4VN/uTPro.Feature.SimpleFormBuilder/README.md

       star-rating.cshtml            ← adds a brand new field type
 ```

-ASP.NET Core automatically picks up local files over the ones in the NuGet package.
+ASP.NET Core picks up local files over the ones in the package.
 No configuration needed.

-Static assets (CSS, JS) are served from `/_content/uTPro.Feature.SimpleFormBuilder/...` and can be overridden by adding your own stylesheet.

 ---

 ## JavaScript Hooks

-SimpleForm exposes two hooks for custom client-side logic:
+Two front-end hooks for custom client-side logic:

 ```javascript
 // Runs before submission.
 Return false to cancel, or an object to merge extra data.